MShaffer1/CampingWorldNew/README.md

 - User can choose products from 3 categories (very limite in this mockup), add to cart, (or delete items from cart), and pay with PayPal

+** IMPORTANT **What it's NOT: This is NOT an actual web application and should not be used to make actual purchases.
+Camping World has its own website with REAL products.
+Again, this is NOT a REAL website.

 What I learned:

 - How to create a working website with several pages